dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 - `self` — list to get an item reference
 - `index` — required item index

-Returns a mutable reference to a list item at the given index
+Returns a mutable reference to a list item at the given index.

 ### \(ref ManagedRefList\<T\>\).RefIterReversed\(\)